ConnectedLib/course-in-a-box/modules/mentoring/_posts/2002-08-01-troubleshooting.md

 ## Time commitment too large

-Some potential mentors you approach — particularly people who have not served as mentors before — may balk at the idea of a long-term time commitment. recommends thinking in terms of “project-based mentoring.”
+Some potential mentors you approach — particularly people who have not served as mentors before — may balk at the idea of a long-term time commitment.
+Sonya Harsha, _ConnectedLib_ partner from Algona (IA) Public Library, recommends thinking in terms of “project-based mentoring.”
 For instance, an engineer could help you with a short series of engineering workshops, or work with a teen on a specific project.
 This may have the added benefit of warming them up to the idea of mentoring more in the future.

 ## Lack of mentoring experience